DynTube API

 Step 2.
 Get Video Key

-Get the videos using the API and save the videos in your database for future reference.
+Get the and save the videos in your database for future reference.
 You will need the key field of the video element provided through the video API.
 The field key is being referred as thevideoKey in this article.

 Step 3.
 Generate token